Guide to Selling a House by Auction

 This guide to selling a house (or flat) by auction is intended to help property sellers decide if auction is a suitable option.
 And if so, what type of auction best suits their requirements.

-Updated by Mark Grantham on 5 March 2024.
+Guide to selling a house by auction: Updated by Mark Grantham on 1 November 2024.

-Guide to selling a house by auction - Updated 2024
+Selling a house by auction (guide)

 Property auctions are quite misunderstood in the UK.
 For most home sellers, their initial reaction to auction is that it’s “only suitable for run down properties, or desperate sellers”.
 The truth is that auction offers a secure and efficient method of selling all types of property; giving sellers more control of the sale, compared to an estate agency sale.